-Relaunching Church in a Post-COVID Culture
+Relaunching Church in a COVID World

 The Coronavirus pandemic has stretched every church to find new ways to fulfill its mission to be the Body of Christ.
 The church never was the building.
 It is and always has been people who make up the church.
 During this season of social distancing, congregations are learning anew what it means to be the Church.